 So what does it take to do a good job when editing a marketing translated text?

-> Well, first of all, a thorough knowledge of both source and target language (as well as a knowledge of translation theory and editing techniques).
+> First, a thorough knowledge of both source and target language (as well as a knowledge of translation theory and editing techniques).
 It may sound self-evident, but it is not.
 Having a perfect grasp of the functioning of two languages is not easy, it is something you build up over many years of study and continuous practice.

 > A perfect knowledge of the culture and world view these two languages express.
 What feels natural in one and not so much in the other.
 Habits, likes and dislikes.
 The ability to understand what’s the tone of voice of preference in each language according to context, audience and medium.